benetche/ticket-mart/README.md

 - Customers are users who access the system to buy event tickets.

-- Each event admin record includes, at least: name, id, phone, email, address, CPF/CNPJ, banking info and photo.
+- Each event admin record includes, at least: name, id, phone, email and password.

-- Each customer's record includes, at least: name, id, phone, email, CPF, birth date and photo.
+- Each customer's record includes, at least: name, id, phone, email and password.

-- Event records include, at least: name, id, photo, description, price, quantity (in stock), quantity sold, location, date, attractions and age limit.
+- Event records include, at least: name, id, photo, description, price, quantity (in stock), location, date.

 - Selling Event Tickets: Events are selected, their quantity chosen, and are included in a cart.
 Tickets are purchased using a credit card number (any number is accepted by the system).
 The quantity of ticket sold is subtracted from the quantity in stock and added to the quantity sold.
 Carts are emptied only on payment or by customers.